 FAFSA – Applying for Student Aid

-About the FAFSA - The FAFSA is a comprehensive form that requires you to provide extensive information about your family's income and income taxes from the previous year, assets, family size, the number of family members attending college and much more.
+The FAFSA is a form that requires you to provide a significant amount of information about your family’s finances.
+This includes income, taxes, assets, family size, and the number of family members attending college.

-How to Submit the FAFSA - Students can complete and submit the FAFSA online, or they can complete and mail a paper form.
+You can submit the FAFSA online or mail a paper form.
 There is no charge to submit a FAFSA.
-The method you use to submit the FAFSA does not affect your funding amount.

-Steps to Complete a FAFSA - Follow these basic steps and you can complete your FAFSA online in as little as an hour or two.
+Follow these steps and you can complete your FAFSA online in about an hour or two.

-- Step 1 – Locate your Social Security number.
-If you submit the FAFSA without an SSN, your application will not be processed.
+- Step 1.
+Locate your Social Security number.
+If you submit the FAFSA without it, your application won’t be processed.

-- Step 2 – Request a PIN.
-If you plan to submit your FAFSA online, you (and one of your parents) can request a PIN from the U.S. Department of Education.
-With a PIN, you can apply and “sign” the FAFSA online, check the status of your submitted FAFSA and make corrections.
+- Step 2.
+Request a PIN.
+If you plan to submit your FAFSA online, you can request a PIN from the U.S. Department of Education.
+With a PIN, you can apply and sign the FAFSA online.
+You can also check the status of your FAFSA and make corrections.

-- Step 3 – Research state and college deadlines.
-Colleges and states have deadlines that tend to be earlier than the federal deadline (some are as early as February), and may require an additional application in addition to the FAFSA.
+- Step 3.
+Research state and college deadlines.
+Colleges and states have deadlines that tend to be earlier than the federal deadline.
+They may require an application in addition to FAFSA.
 Play it safe.
-If you're interested in specific colleges, make sure you know their deadlines and requirements.
+If you’re interested in certain colleges, make sure you know their requirements.

-- Step 4- Use the FAFSA on the Web Worksheet.
+- Step 4.
+Use the FAFSA on the Web Worksheet.
 This tool will help you gather information needed for the official FAFSA.
-Worksheets are available from your high school guidance office, public libraries and online at www.fafsa.ed.gov.
+Worksheets are available fromfrom a high school’s guidance office, public libraries and online at fafsa.ed.gov.

-- Step 5 – Complete the FAFSA online.
-Complete your FAFSA online at www.fafsa.ed.gov.
-Apply as soon as you can after January 1 because funding may be awarded on a first-come, first-served basis.
+- Step 5.
+Complete the FAFSA online.
+Complete your FAFSA online at fafsa.ed.gov.
+Apply as soon as you can after January 1, because funding may be awarded on a first-come, first-served basis.